Story Book Dining at Artist Point

 The lights on the trees glow and sparkle.
 They will even change colors depending upon who is entering the room!

 Story Book is also unique in that it really does a phenomenal job with the theatrics of the characters and the overall presentation.
-Character dining is one of our top splurge items for Walt Disney World, and Story Book dining is one of the best!
+Character meals are one of our top splurge items for Walt Disney World, and Story Book dining is one of the best!

 Reservations Required